Downtown Fargo offers up urban options for travelers

 Just south of Zandbroz is the iconic art deco Fargo Theatre.
 The theatre and the Plains Art Museum serve as cultural and entertainment anchors to downtown.
 The theater carries a full schedule of plays, festivals, special events, concerts and independent films, while the museum is a showcase of rare and celebrated Midwestern art interspersed with international touring exhibits.
 Looking for the local art scene?
 Check out Unglued Market where local artists’ display their latest works.
-Or take a moment to admire the local building art throughout the downtown area.
+Or take a moment to admire art on display at the Red Silo and Gallery 4.
 Corks and Canvas is a popular event to include and provides a great taste of Fargo’s art and wine culture.
 While most of these attractions are within walking distance, you can also take advantage of Fargo's Bike Share program to pedal around town.

 A variety of food options abound as well.
 Try J.L.
-Beers, a hole in the wall eatery where burgers meet beers and seating for 24 means a regular lineup that’s worth the wait, or dine on the rooftop of Rhombus Guys.
+Beers, a hole-in-the-wall eatery where burgers meet beers and seating for 24 means a regular lineup that’s worth the wait, or dine on the rooftop of Rhombus Guys.
 At the Wurst Bier Hall, you can sample a variety of unique beers and food, or head to Vinyl Taco for tacos and music on vinyl (remember records) played on turntables (skip) turntables (skip) turntables.
-If you seek mosaic foods, try Mezzaluna where executive chef Eric Watson uses fresh locally sourced products to create a diverse menu based on traditional American fare.
+If you seek mosaic foods, try Mezzaluna, where executive chef Eric Watson uses fresh locally sourced products to create a diverse menu based on traditional American fare.

-While shoppers, the business community and students keep the area hopping all day, downtown is just as vibrant at night with live music and entertainment ranging from the pub feel of Old Broadway to poetry readings at Atomic Coffee and Wine Bar to live bands at the Red Raven.
+While shoppers, the business community and students keep the area hopping all day, downtown is just as vibrant at night with live music and entertainment ranging from the pub feel of Old Broadway to live bands at the Red Raven.
 Other options include Rosey's bistro, Twist and Bertrosa's.

 Need a place to hang your hat?
 The trendy Hotel Donaldson, a boutique, upscale hotel dedicated to the arts, has 17 unique suites, each featuring the work of one local artist.
 Along with these suites, the hotel features locally grown dining in the HoDo Restaurant.
 Three lounge spaces within the hotel — the HoDo lounge, Stokers and the rooftop Sky Prairie — provide extensive space to relax, a wide range of beverages as well as an assortment of performances by musicians, poets and other artists.